dvlab-research/LISA/README.md

 - [ ] ReasonSeg Dataset Release
 - [ ] Codes and models Release

-**LISA** unlocks the new segmentation capabilities of multi-modal LLMs, and can handle cases involving:
-1. complex reasoning;
-2. world knowledge;
-3. explanatory answers;
-4. multi-turn conversation.

-**LISA** also demonstrates robust zero-shot capability when trained exclusively on reasoning-free datasets.
-In addition, fine-tuning the model with merely 239 reasoning segmentation image-instruction pairs results in further performance enhancement.

 ## Abstract
 In this work, we propose a new segmentation task --- ***reasoning segmentation***.
 The task is designed to output a segmentation mask given a complex and implicit query text.
 We establish a benchmark comprising over one thousand image-instruction pairs, incorporating intricate reasoning and world knowledge for evaluation purposes.
 Finally, we present LISA: Large-language Instructed Segmentation Assistant, which inherits the language generation capabilities of the multi-modal Large Language Model (LLM) while also possessing the ability to produce segmentation masks.
 For more details, please refer to: